Bleyle823/Flight/README.md

 ## Deploy the Contracts

-Currently there are 3 main types of contracts:
+Currently there are  main types of contracts:

-* Basic Solidity Examples: Simple contracts to show off basic solidity
+*  NFT Marketplace : Simple contracts to run marketplace

+*  NFT Ticketing : Event tickets functionality.

 * Filecoin API Examples: Contracts that demo how to use the Filecoin APIs in Solidity to access storage deals and other Filecoin specific functions.